DataExpert-ZachWilson-V4/capstone-project-grayar/README.md

 ## Model
 ![image info](./model.png)

 ## Future additions
 1. Add use-cases about the rental property.
 2. Add use cases about the avg spendings on home renovation.
 3. School Ratings
 4. Population + spending data around the given zip code.
+5. Extend across all counties of California, West Coast and finally across US.